-Challeng e number Detail of challenge 1 To close learning gaps and strive to ensure pupils have the best pupil outcomes 2 To ensure that pupils have full access to a rich and engaging curriculum 3 To increase cultural capital for pupils within school, through increasing opportunities for experiences beyond their day-to-day 4 To support SEMH needs within the most vulnerable pupils in school 5 To improve punctuality and attendance.
-Overall absence in Summer 2021 (5.4%) was in the highest 20% of all schools.
-34% of pupils identified as persistent absentees were PP pupils (2021-22).
+Challenge number Detail of challenge 1 To close learning gaps in Reading, Writing and Maths and strive to ensure pupils have the best outcomes 2 To ensure that pupils have full access to a broad, balanced, rich and engaging curriculum 3 To increase cultural capital for pupils within school, through increasing opportunities for experiences beyond their day-to-day practices 4 To support SEMH needs within the most vulnerable pupils in school 5 To improve PP attendance (22/23 PP attendance was 88.8%.
+23/24 PP attendance was 90.7%, school average 93.2%.
+23/24 27 PP children were classified as Persistent Absent.)
 6 To support families facing challenges due to cost of living increases